For Pandora, costs to get more listeners grow

 Indeed, Pandora Chief Executive Brian McAndrews said in a statement that the company will continue to "aggressively invest" this year to sustain audience growth.
 "Our bias will continue to be toward revenue growth and capturing additional market share," he said.

-Pandora is already one of the world's most popular streaming music service although it has plenty of competitors, including Spotify and Apple's iTunesRadio.
-It has more than 76 million active users.
+Pandora is already one of the world's most popular streaming music service although it has plenty of competitors, including Spotify and Apple Inc's (AAPL.O) iTunesRadio.

+The company said that active listeners in January fell to 73.4 million from 76.2 million in December due to seasonality.
+Year-over-year active users were up 12 percent.
+Listener hours in January rose 13 percent to 1.5 billion compared to the same period last year.

 Pandora CFO Mike Herring told Reuters that Pandora plans to build up its sales force in local markets to go after ad dollars that typically go to radio.